cinqict/gitops-workshop/GitOps-Lab2.md

 - Add a second app in the 'apps' folder and adjust them accordingly
 - Both apps should be unique from each other
 - Both apps should poll their environments
+- Both apps should deploy in the correct namespace

 **Step Six**
 - Push your branch and changes to the repository